-An employee who is entitled to compassionate care benefits under the Employment Insurance Act is entitled to a leave of absence without pay of up to eight weeks for the purpose of providing care or support to a gravely ill family member at risk of dying within 26 weeks.
-The employee will be required to provide documentation to support his/her request for such leave.
-There will be no interruption in the accrual of seniority or benefits provided for under Article 24.
+An employee who is entitled to compassionate care benefits under the Employment Insurance Act is entitled to a leave of absence without pay of up to 27 weeks for the purpose of providing care or support to a gravely ill family member at risk of dying within 26 weeks.
+The employee will be required to provide documentation to support their request for such leave.
+There will be no interruption in the accrual of seniority or benefits provided for under Article 24 - Health and Welfare.